 The updated AAP breastfeeding policy statement

-The massive formula shortage across the US is causing stress for new parents and parents of infants.
-This blog goes over all of your common questions and concerns to get you through this.
+The massive formula shortage across the US is causing stress for parents.
+This blog covers all of your common questions and concerns to help.

-I know high chair refusal–while common–can be a battle.
-Read on for some tips on how to navigate this with your little one!
+High chair refusal is common during the toddler ages.
+Read on for tips on navigating this with your little one!

-Whether you feed your baby with purees or BLW, respecting their fullness cues is important.
-Even if babies can’t talk, they can show us they’re hungry or when they’ve had enough.
-It’s true!
+Whether you feed your baby with purees and/or BLW, respecting their fullness cues is important.
+Babies can show us they’re hungry or full!

-You want to breastfeed – great!
-But you ALSO want to sleep train – also great!
-Read on for my top tips on how to go about doing so.
+You want to breastfeed, but you ALSO want to sleep train!
+Read on for my top tips on how to go about breastfeeding and sleep training.

-Starting solids is such an exciting time!
-It can also be stressful.
-My hope is that with these mantras you will feel encouraged along the way!
+Starting solids is an exciting time!
+It can also be stressful, my hope is that with these mantras, you will feel encouraged along the way!

-Let’s talk about transitioning from bottle/breast to cup!
-But wait, why are there so many cups?
+This blog post covers all things cups!
+Why are there so many cups?
 How to choose the right one?
 When do you do it?
-Does it even matter?!
+Does it even matter?

 Introducing the bottle comes with fear of bottle refusal.
 The key is to start early and be consistent.
 Read on for tips and encouragement!